KU Leuven: Organization and academics

+The students of the university are gathered together in the student council Studentenraad KU Leuven.

 Libraries

 KU Leuven has 24 libraries and learning centers across its 12 campuses, containing millions of books and other media.
 Its theology library alone hold 1.3 million volumes, including works dating from the 15th century.
 The following libraries are found at its Leuven campus: